How many times do you think reps have sat in a sales meeting thinking it should have been an email? I’m guessing more than once.

 - What’s one thing you’re looking forward to this week?

-Go around your table and get a pulse check on where each sales team member’s pipe sits.
+Go around your table and get a pulse check on where each sales team member’s pipe sits and current metrics.
 This will give you an opportunity to identify individually and collectively as a team where you need to jump in and support.
-It will also give you the information you need to prioritize your – and your team’s – activities for the week (i.e. where physically you need to be for meetings, what prospects need following up and where to prioritize your time).
+It’ll also give you the information you need to prioritize your and your team’s activities for the week.

 8. Pitch round table

-Then, go around the room and collect feedback and ideas.
+Next, go around the room and collect feedback and ideas for attaining new customers.
 Are there inconsistencies in pitches?
 Could some of the closing pitch phrases be more actionable?
 Here’s your opportunity to refine, lead and refine again.

 Every sales meeting agenda will be different depending on size, structure and industry, but we’ve found that sales meetings that address the questions above result in uber-productive meetings.
 And who doesn’t want that?